gtalarico/flask-vuejs-template/README.md

 #### Api Blueprint

 Uses FlaskRestful to serve restful resources at the `/api` url endpoint.
-This blueprint users Flask RestPlus but it can be discarded if you prefer standard view functions routing.
+Flask-RestPlus can be discarded if you prefer standard view functions routing.

 #### Client Blueprint